jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

   ``duration`` returns the difference as minutes.
 I need a way to convert the difference to hours and minutes to match the expectations of the tests

-* I add the `unittest.skip decorator`_ to disable the failing tests while I test a solution
+* I add the `unittest.skip decorator`_ to disable the failing tests while I test the solution

   .. code-block:: python